siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 ordered pair $(1,2)$.
 So transport is not something that happens after reconfiguration; it is the local structure of that reconfiguration.

-This does not begin by assuming that the whole pattern is simply translated.
-Such a picture would already require an added drift telling the pattern where to go.
-The present claim is more primitive: a region changes only through exchange with neighboring regions across its boundary.
+Continuity now makes a local claim: a region changes only through exchange with neighboring regions across its boundary.

 The difference